 It’s a common myth that plant-based proteins are not as complete as animal protein, but just not true.
 Plant proteins build just as much lean muscle as whey protein.
 For example, rice protein contains all the essential amino acids that you would find in whey protein, but just at a lower level.
 If you consume a high enough dose, you’ll digest the optimal levels of all the key amino acids including leucine.

 Hemp is another common plant-based protein supplement.
 It is a near-complete plant-based protein that contains omega-6 essential fatty acids and is high in fiber.
 Most plant-based protein supplements will contain a mixture of several plant-based proteins for optimal nutritional value.

 10. Better Neutral Taste

 For most people taste is the number one factor in choosing a protein supplement.
-No wants to eat or drink something that just tastes bad.
-Plant based protein supplements are often some of the better tasting protein powder supplements are the market because they don’t generally use artificial sweeteners and keep ingredients to a minimal.
+No one wants to eat or drink something that just tastes bad.
+Plant-based protein supplements are often some of the better tasting protein powder supplements are the market because they don’t generally use artificial sweeteners and keep ingredients to a minimal.

 Often the powders come flavorless for more versatility.
 You can add them to smoothies, puddings, oatmeal, or even bake with them without even the slightest taste.

 Next time you head to the health food store in search of a new protein supplement, look for the shelf containing plant-based protein supplements.
 Not only are they super healthy and environmentally friendly, they taste good and are generally budget-friendly.
 There are more options than just whey.
 It’s time for

 Of course, we’ve reviewed some amazing plant-based protein supplements here too.
 Check out our review on Garden of Life Vegan protein, or our Naked Pea protein review.
 Also, we know you are looking for the best proteins on the market, which is why we recommend reading the full list with the best proteins for you!